DR TAN KOH SIANG

 SENIOR RESEARCH FELLOW

-Tan Koh Siang is Senior Research Fellow and Head of the Marine Biology and Ecology Laboratory at the Tropical Marine Science Institute (TMSI).
+Dr Tan Koh Siang is a Senior Research Fellow and the Head of the Marine Biology and Ecology Laboratory at the Tropical Marine Science Institute (TMSI).

 He obtained his PhD (Zoology) at the National University of Singapore in 1996 and was postdoctoral scholar at the Swire Institute of Marine Science, University of Hong Kong before joining TMSI in 1997.

 His research interests focus on the systematics, biology and feeding ecology of tropical marine molluscs, with occasional forays into sponge taxonomy and seawall ecology.